flutter/website/src/docs/get-started/codelab.md

 {{site.alert.secondary}}
   <h4 class="no_toc">What you’ll learn in part 1</h4>

-  * How to write a Flutter app that looks natural on both iOS and Android.
+  * How to write a Flutter app that looks natural on iOS, Android, and the web.
   * Basic structure of a Flutter app.
   * Finding and using packages to extend functionality.
   * Using hot reload for a quicker development cycle.